maiwald/armchair/README.md

 Armchair will be an Editor for complex branching dialogue in games.

-I have a rather intricate plans for what I want to to with dialogue in a little game I am working on that an off-the-shelf editor was not an option. :)
+I have rather intricate plans for what I want to to with dialogue in a little game I am working on that an off-the-shelf editor was not an option. :)

 ## Development Mode